Anchorage adds more restrictions on out-of-state travelers

 Under city regulations, out-of-state travelers arriving in Anchorage who took a COVID-19 test before arriving at the airport to board are not allowed to dine in at restaurants or access indoor facilities such as theaters, fitness centers or museums for 14 days and must wear face coverings if around people who are not members of their household.
 They are allowed to order takeout or curbside delivery and recreate outdoors.

-Travelers who get tested at the airport before boarding a plane will need to fully self-quarantine upon arrival in Anchorage until results are available.
+Travelers who get tested at the airport upon arrival in Alaska will need to fully self-quarantine until results are available.
 Those who test negative will then have to follow the same city regulations.

-Travelers who wait to get tested until arriving in the city must self-quarantine.
-City rules specify that if the results are negative, travelers must abide by the new policy for 14 days after arrival.
+City rules specify that if the results are negative, travelers must abide by the new policy for 14 days after arrival in Anchorage.

 Anyone who tests positive will need to isolate at their own expense and won’t be allowed to travel until they’re cleared by state public health officials.